tqdv/uweh/README.md

 - Display a warning message if the user selects a file that will be rejected (in addition to the red outline around the input field).

+## PHP 7.2

+- No underscores in number literals eg. `10_000`
+- No types for class properties

 ### Caveats

 - There is no upload progress bar